 - Less electricity use from more natural light getting in

-This will also allow for more air flow and warmth to come into the space, thus cutting down on energy consumption and the need for fans.
+This will also allow for more airflow and warmth to come into space, thus cutting down on energy consumption and the need for fans.

 The flooring in the space is important.
 In a garden studio or apartment, the ideal type of flooring is tile.
-Tile is able to withstand some moisture and humidity.
+Tile can withstand some moisture and humidity.
 Hardwood flooring can warp with humidity.

-Carpet should not be in the space, it stains and molds when moisture get into it.
-Plants can leak water onto carpet, even when something is placed underneath them.
+Carpet should not be in the space, it stains and molds when moisture gets into it.
+Plants can leak water onto the carpet, even when something is placed underneath them.

-If carpet is present, ask the homeowner or leasing company about taking it up and revamping the flooring out of your own pocket.
+If the carpet is present, ask the homeowner or leasing company about taking it up and revamping the flooring out of your pocket.